“There are very few crossroads anymore. . .

 Watching people is an amazing and intriguing diversion.
 It is said to be an interesting and fascinating pastime.
 Most qualitative researchers would mention that there is a difference between watching and observing.
 Some would posit that watching may be a matter of happenstance while observing requires a more acute intent and focus.
 As a mentor once astutely mentioned, “watching notices – observing perceives.”
 Disclaimer – neither one has to judge.
 ‘Ay, there’s the rub!’

 While watching and observing, we allow our senses to view stories unfolding – that is – if we dare to look up from our phones.
-Most often our eyes are glancing at vignettes instantly interpreting with degrees of awareness connected to our own diversity and identity.
+Most often our eyes are glancing at human vignettes, instantly interpreting with degrees of awareness connected to our own diversity and identity.
+Yes, the lenses we use by which to see, look and observe matter.
+Those lenses interpret.
+But I digress.

 Not many of us wake up in the morning deciding, “I think I will go some place today and just watch people.”
 What typically occurs is that we find ourselves in spaces, intentionally or by happenstance, watching and observing.
 We may be standing in a line or visiting a location with a specific purpose.
-Nonetheless, spaces for observations are made available and begin to unfold.
+Nonetheless, spaces for observations are always available and begin to unfold.
+The spaces are stages with actors playing roles.

 For example, I recently made an appointment to have my phone analyzed regarding its battery life.
 I thought it would be a simple transaction.
 But one thing led to another and I found myself considering trading the phone for a newer model.
-What I thought would be a 30 minute process took roughly 4 hours – yes there were many glitches – mostly my fault.
+What I thought would be a 30 minute process took roughly 3 hours – yes there were many glitches – mostly my fault and the store was wall to wall filled with human beings.

-All ages, gender, languages and skin pigmentations were present and represented.
-People began to connect with others about reasons for their visit – which seemed to be the initial ice breaker leading to mini-story telling.
+A plethora of ages, gender, languages and skin pigmentations were present and represented.
 Some gave chairs to those standing.
 Innocent infants were peacefully sleeping, some babbling away in strollers – all were recognized and validated with gentle smiles.
 The youngest seemed to bring out nuances of our shared humanity.

-An elderly tall white man wearing a tee shirt that read across the back “VETERAN – PROUD TO HAVE SERVED!” was sitting a few feet away from me.
+An elderly tall white man, wearing a tee shirt that read across the back “VETERAN – PROUD TO HAVE SERVED!”, was sitting a few feet away from me.
 He initiated a conversation with a young African American woman gently bouncing her infant child.
+He smiled and asked, “What’s her name?”
 She shared the child’s name and age.
-He countered by sharing a story about his grandchildren – so proud they were now in college.
+He countered by sharing a story about his grandchildren.
+He was so proud they were now in college.
 He never had the chance to attend after enlisting in the military as a young man.
+Both began to listen to each other.

 She shared that her father, uncle and cousin had also served.
 A triangle-flag at home on the mantle reminded her family of the latest sacrifice.
 Both seemed to find common ground and solace.
 America needed to hear their shared stories – now more than ever.